sixstars/starctf2021/pwn-babyxv6/README.md

 1. use `consoleread()` to modify user stack
 2. use `usertrapret()` to switch back to user mode
-3. return to shellcode in user mode with ASLR
+3. return to shellcode in user mode without ASLR

 There is (maybe) another thing to take care of, the buffer size of xv6 console is `0x80`: